cgrand/seqexp/README.md

 The nested VM is used to perform _negative_ lookahead: if it reaches an accept state (PC at the end of the program and empty nested VM state) then the current thread is killed.

-A given thread only needs one nested VM even if it traverses sereval negative lookahead because:
+A given thread only needs one nested VM even if it traverses several negative lookaheads because:

 ```
 main AND NOT nla1 AND NOT nla2 = main AND NOT (nla1 OR nla2)